Capstone

 The program uses two Excel spreadsheets to generate the groups.
 The first spreadsheet contains all the projects and the relevant information about them (project number, minimum size, maximum size, title, description).
 This spreadsheet must be manually created.
 The second spreadsheet is the output of a Connect survey which obtains the students’ project preferences.
 The program can extract the data from these two spreadsheets and generate two more Excel spreadsheets – one for general viewing and the other for uploading the groups to Connect.
 A more thorough description and instructions can be found in the documentation below.

-The general advice is teams should ALWAYS be formed by the instructor -BUT -This need to be tempered in capstone courses where student interest in the project is paramount.
+The general advice is teams should ALWAYS be formed by the instructor BUT, this needs to be tempered in capstone courses where student interest in the project is paramount.

 The literature shows that in the long term, criterion formed teams outperform student selected teams.